vandre-sales/meliva-ds/docs/docs/components/dialog.md

 ### Dialog with Footer

 Footers can be used to display titles and more.
-Use the `with-footer` attribute to add a footer to the dialog.
+Use the `footer` slot to add a footer to the dialog.

 ```html {.example}
 <wa-dialog label="Dialog" class="dialog-footer">